Conversion Therapy

 Sometimes religious or other groups use different terms for conversion efforts, sometimes referring to such practices as “spiritual methods.”
 No matter what term is used for conversion therapies, the scientific literature consistently shows that such interventions do not work for changing sexual orientation, gender identity, or gender expression.
 "Reparative therapy" (and other identity change efforts) can be significantly harmful.

-Strong opposition and rejection of conversion therapy by mental health professionals
+Strong opposition to conversion therapy by mental health professionals

 However, 21 states in the US do not have a ban on conversion therapy, and these practices may still take place in those locations.
 If you are being forced to undergo conversion therapy against your will, LGBTQ resource pages may be able to help you.